T-Flet/Graph-State-Machine/README.rst

     - a function to extract a list of strings from it is provided as the :code:`state_to_list` argument

     An intuitive non-list-of-nodes example would be a dictionary of lists of nodes in which only some subsets of which are considered for graph exploration and others for state updating, e.g. keeping track of what nodes were initial state and which ones were added by steps
-- A :code:`Scanner`: a function taking in a list of state nodes to use to determine next-step candidates
+- A :code:`Scanner` (:code:`Graph -> List[Node] -> Optional[NodeType] -> List[Tuple[Node, Any]]`): a function taking in a list of state nodes to use to determine next-step candidates, optionally focussing only on a specific node type
-- An :code:`Updater`: a function taking in the current state and graph along with the result of a node scan and returns the updated state and graph (the graph is likely not going to be modified in most cases, but the facility is there)
+- An :code:`Updater` (:code:`State -> Graph -> ScanResult -> Tuple[State, Graph]`): a function taking in the current state and graph along with the result of a node scan and returns the updated state and graph (the graph is likely not going to be modified in most cases, but the facility is there for Turing completeness)
 - As mentioned above, a :code:`state_to_list` function to extract a list of strings from the state (in case it is not one already) to give the :code:`Scanner`

 Note: given that the :code:`Graph` wraps a Networkx Graph, arbitrary node and edge attributes can be used to enhance the processing functions.